jumbledFox/jumbledfox.github.io/!sting_data/sting/index.md

 I use it to generate my website!
 Writing a bunch of HTML files is awful as there's loads of boilerplate, Sting makes this so much easier for me!

-It automatically generates the [breadcrumbs](https://en.wikipedia.org/wiki/Breadcrumb_navigation) at the top of the page, too.
+It doesn't generate the [breadcrumbs](https://en.wikipedia.org/wiki/Breadcrumb_navigation) at the top of the page, I do that with javascript (which I HATE).

 ---